How to Get a Tea Trading License in Dubai

 Dubai South Business Hub Free Zone, in particular, is strategically located adjacent to Al Maktoum International Airport and within easy reach of Jebel Ali Port.
 This dual-access infrastructure makes it an ideal base for tea traders who need to move product quickly across multiple channels.

-The tea trading licence in Dubai falls under Activity Code 4721.89, categorised as a Trading Licence within the Trading category.
-This licence permits the holder to:
+The tea trading license in Dubai falls under Activity Code 4721.89, categorised as a Trading License within the Trading category.
+This license permits the holder to:

 Import and export tea in all its forms, including loose-leaf, bagged, blended, and flavoured varieties